 No. U.S. military personnel on duty outside the United States and Puerto Rico on the due date of their return are allowed an automatic extension until June 15 for filing their federal income tax return.
-This means that if your return is due April 17, 1995 (April 15 falls on a Saturday), you have until June 15, 1995, to file your return and pay any tax due for 1994.
+This means that if your return is due April 15, 1996, you have until June 17, 1996 (June 15 falls on a Saturday), to file your return.
+Interest on any unpaid tax will be charged from April 15.